Neural Architecture Search by Estimation of Network Structure Distributions: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} recent successes of deep learning have attracted significant interest from theoretical and practical standpoints in numerous fields of knowledge \cite{LeCun2015}.
+\IEEEPARstart{T}{he} recent successes of deep learning have attracted significant interest in numerous fields of knowledge \cite{LeCun2015}.
 Computer vision in particular has witnessed the development of multiple successful models, based on convolutional neural networks (CNNs), for tasks such as classification \cite{He2015, Huang2017a}, semantic segmentation \cite{Chen2016}, and detection \cite{NIPS2015_5638}.
-Deep learning driven approaches have notably contributed to the fields of audio processing \cite{HintonAudio}, bioinformatics \cite{Lee2016a}, among other fields.
-While the growth of deep learning solutions over the years is impressive, their adoption brings many significant challenges.
-Some of these fall into the category of practical issues and have been a subject of extensive research.
-For example, the tendency of powerful models to overfit the training data is addressed by parameter regularization techniques, such as dropout \cite{Srivastava2014c}, while the vanishing gradient problem is tackled by normalization \cite{Ioffe2015, Salimans2016}.
-On the other hand, the theoretical foundation of deep learning is not yet comprehensively established, but receives growing attention, as optimality conditions are formulated \cite{Yun2018, Li2018a} and common techniques are explained \cite{Bjorck2018}.
-The lack of interpretability of decisions made by deep models \cite{Lipton2016, Charles2018} is a difficult problem to tackle, but has attracted increasing research attention recently \cite{Montavon2018}.
-Further concerns have been raised regarding secure practical use of deep models, as they were shown to be vulnerable to attacks utilizing malicious data \cite{Nguyen2015}.
+While the growth of deep learning solutions over the years is impressive, their adoption brings many significant challenges of both theoretical and practical nature.
+In addition to well-known problems such as overfitting or vanishing gradients, which have been subjects of extensive research over the years, new issues are being discovered, which are not yet fully understood.
+For example, the lack of interpretability of decisions made by deep models \cite{Lipton2016, Charles2018} is a difficult problem to tackle, but has attracted increasing research attention recently \cite{Montavon2018}.
+Further concerns have been raised regarding secure practical use of common deep models, as they were shown to be vulnerable to attacks utilizing malicious data \cite{Nguyen2015}.

 One aspect of the neural networks, intricately tied to these challenges, is the architectural design: the choice of layer count, connection patterns, neuron operations, and their hyperparameters (convolution filter sizes, channel depth).
 It is well-known that some structural choices are associated with training difficulties; for example, a depth increase causes the vanishing gradient problem \cite{He2016}.
 Meanwhile, on a system level, the design guidelines of creating a deep network for a particular practical problem are not well established.
 The network design task thus becomes a time-demanding process, involving extensive trial and error.
 In practice, this issue is commonly avoided by using an already established pre-trained model of the same or related data domain as a feature extractor \cite{Weiss2016}.
 While effective, the latter approach presents problems of its own.
 Pre-trained models tend to be large and can lead to resource-consuming, largely redundant systems, whereas a too small network may produce insufficient accuracy for the problem at hand.
 Specific features of the data may require specific layer types to be fully exploited \cite{Muravev2018}.
 Pre-trained models can carry undesired biases from their original datasets \cite{Tommasi2017}.
 Additionally, sharing the foundation means that such systems will naturally be more vulnerable to adversarial attacks.
 A promising way to avoid these problems lies in developing appropriate methods for automated task-specific network design.